What are summary tasks?

 - Filters - How to filter your plan by certain tasks or resources

-- Highlight tasks - This step by step guide shows how to highlight particular tasks in MS Project.
+- Highlight tasks - This step by step guide shows how to highlight particular tasks in Microsoft Project.

-- Hyperlinks - How to create hyperlinks in MS Project
+- Hyperlinks - How to create hyperlinks in Microsoft Project

 - How to avoid the - Top 10 Microsoft Project Mistakes

-- Scheduling problems - How to resolve a common scheduling problems in MS Project
+- Scheduling problems - How to resolve a common scheduling problems in Microsoft Project

 - Why you should avoid linking summary tasks